JulianKnodt/gfx-final-project/writeup.md

 #### What approach did we try?

 We simulate ink-strokes by utilizing one ink texture, and map the texture onto the surface of a sphere.
-Consider the silhouette of a surface to be where the dot product between the surface and the camera and the normal is above 0 but below a certain threshold.
-Intuitively this is because right at the edge of a surface we expect the surface to be exactly perpendicular to the camera vector corresponding to a dot product of 0.
+Consider the silhouette of a surface to be where the dot product of the camera view vector and the surface normal is roughly i.e. slightly above 0, but below a certain threshold.
+Intuitively this is because right at the edge of a surface we expect the surface normal to be exactly perpendicular to the camera vector corresponding to a dot product of 0.
 We include a thresholding factor to thicken the silhouettes.

 ```
 silhouette(v) = texture(brush_texture, refl(cam, normal).uv)